-In Europe, the increase in pet travel plus climatic changes will probably influence the present epidemiological situation of certain ectoparasites and the pathogens they carry or may introduce them into different regions.
+In Europe, the increase in pet travel plus climatic changes will probably influence the present epidemiological situation of certain ectoparasites and the pathogens they carry, or may introduce them into different regions.
 Rare diseases might increase in frequency due to increased importation or establishment of the causative agents and their vectors into presently non-endemic areas.
 For example, in the past few years canine babesiosis has been observed across central and northern Europe, emerging from the previous endemic regions around the Mediterranean basin and eastern European countries to more northern areas.
-Furthermore, within the European Union, removal of border controls under the Schengen Treaty and implementation of the PETS Travel Scheme in the UK have led to easy travel between the various countries within continental Europe and, except for the UK, there are no or limited customs controls of pet animals moving from one country to another.
+Furthermore, within the European Union, removal of border controls under the Schengen Agreement has led to easy travel between the various countries within continental Europe.
+Unfortunately, this also contributes to non-approved and even illegal transfers of companion animals within Europe.
+Except for the UK, there are no or limited customs controls of pet animals moving from one country to another.
 Whilst pets travelling with their owners account for a major part of the total pet movement, a large number of dogs and, to a lesser extent cats, are now being relocated by welfare organisations from, for example, Mediterranean countries to private households all over Europe.
 This is particularly significant as the Mediterranean is an area where infestations with numerous ectoparasites or pathogens transmitted by them are highly prevalent.